Static39/poppi-bot/README.md

 6. Head to [Dropbox Files](https://www.dropbox.com/home) and enter the Apps folder.

-7. Rename the folder inside to `Poppi` (It should be named after whatever you named your app).
+7. Rename the folder inside (It should be named after whatever you named your app) to `Poppi`.

 ## Usage
 WIP